 How to calculate dilapidation costs?

 By completing a building dilapidation report, you can limit risks but not completely avoid them.
-If damage does occur, dilapidation costs need to be calculated in order to offer compensation.
+If damage does occur, you will need to calculate dilapidation costs in order to offer compensation.
 The calculation needs to consider the cost to replace the item or repair the damage.

 For example, to replace a broken railing: